lsst-dm/dmtn-113/index.rst

 - PostgreSQL performs better than MySQL
 - with PostgreSQL performance of NVMe storage is better than SATA

-:ref:`Figure 1 <fig-in2p3-pg-15x15-best>` shows wall clock time per visit as a function of visit number for 15x15 tiling with PostgreSQL and NVMe storage.
+:numref:`fig-in2p3-pg-15x15-best` shows wall clock time per visit as a function of visit number for 15x15 tiling with PostgreSQL and NVMe storage.
 Note that on this and other plots boxes and whiskers signify quartiles, not RMS; and whiskers cover range of all observed values.
 Small red dots show